DiamondLightSource/developer-portal/docs/how-tos/link-to-remote-entities.md

 ## Create Referenced Descriptors

-It is nessacary to create a number of regular entities (e.g. [Components](../explanations/component.md) or [APIs](../explanations/api.md)) before we can register them together.
+It is necessary to create a number of regular entities (e.g. [Components](../explanations/component.md) or [APIs](../explanations/api.md)) before we can register them together.
 This may be performed as explained in [Register a Component](register-a-component.md) or [Register a Static API](register-a-static-api.md).
 Instead of their usual locations, these files should be given names and located in directories appropriate to the entity they register.
 For example, the entity descriptor for `my-component` may be located at `my-component/catalog-info.yaml`or`catalog-info/my-component.yaml`.

 {%
   include-markdown "../common/create-entity-descriptor.md"